akononovicius/physRisk-content-repository/articles/2011/burst-statistics-non-linear-stochastic-models.md

 estimation of risk, known as *burst statistics* \[cite id="Alaburda2011JDySES, Kaulakys2009AIP"\].
 In this text we will discuss these variables and their statistical properties.
-At the end of the text we also present interactive java applet, using which one can reproduce burst statistics of certain stochastic model.<!--more-->
+At the end of the text we also present an interactive HTML5 applet, using which one can reproduce burst statistics of certain stochastic model.<!--more-->

 Burst statistics